RODA/DialogCreator/USER_MANUAL.md

 ### Ungroup
 - Select the group container and click Ungroup in the toolbar or press Cmd/Ctrl + Shift + G to return the elements to the top level.
 The former members remain selected.

-### Conditions (per element)
-- With an element selected, click Conditions in the Actions section to open the conditions window.
-- Use the conditions window to define dynamic behaviors for the selected element.
-(Details depend on the project's conditions UI.)

 ## Dialog-level properties